-These cookies come together very easily.
+These cookies come together very quickly.
 The ingredients are likely to already be on hand.
-I like a larger cookie and these are on the larger size.
+I like larger cookies, and these are on the larger size.
 I got 17 cookies.
-(Well, that is 17 came out of the oven, but there were not 17 cookies for very long.)
+(Well, 17 came out of the oven, but there weren’t 17 cookies for very long.)

 The recipe recommends storing the cookies in an airtight container at room temperature for up to 5 days.
 The cookies will not be around in 5 days.

 These are definitely soft cookies.
 They are also filled with chocolate chips—a definite plus.
 The flavor is good, and they aren’t hard to throw together.
 I could see making these for someone who really prefers the soft kind of cookie.

 This cookie was exactly as described.
 This basic, soft (delicious) chocolate chip cookie was mixed, baked, and cooled in under an hour, ready to be backed in a hybrid-learning lunch bag.
 Great little cookie.

 I used semi-sweet chocolate chips because that’s what my kids love.

 When the introduction to this recipe mentioned the key words “doesn’t require much work or pretention,” I knew this would be right up my alley.
 I have 2 kids who are always in need of a chocolate chip cookie, and let’s not forget the adults who need a pick-me-up during this endless COVID-19 summer at home.